-The anus is the opening at the end of the large bowel where we pass stools (bowel motions) out of the body.
+The anus is the opening at the end of the large bowel where we pass poo (stools) out of the body.
 The bowel (colon and rectum) and anus are part of the digestive system.

-The anus also has a ring of muscle called the external sphincter.
-This muscle helps to control when you pass bowel motions.
+The anus has a ring of muscle called the external sphincter.
+This muscle helps to control when you empty your bowels.

 Where the anal canal meets the rectum (transitional zone), the walls are lined with squamous cells and glandular cells.
-Glandular cells make mucus that helps the bowel motions to pass through the anus.
+Glandular cells make mucus.
+This helps poo pass through the anus.